LGBTQIA & Z the Bug for Transgender Awareness Week

 I feel like our community talks a lot about how we don't necessarily have to be the ones to show up and educate people on why it’s important [to gender someone correctly].

-The stress and experience you feel all day because it's you’re constantly having to do [educate people] and you just want to be within yourself and feel good and have a sense of normalcy.
+The stress and experience you feel all day because you’re constantly having to [educate people] and you just want to be within yourself and feel good and have a sense of normalcy.

 We don’t want people to think it's hard because it's not, right?
 It really takes no effort [to gender someone correctly].
 It's why straight and cis people announcing their pronouns is so important because it normalizes that type of engagement (creating new social norms).

 Any advice or experience for friends and family or people transitioning?

 One thing that I notice is when people misgender me, there is this sort of awkward pause and maybe they're wondering if you noticed and if you’re going to correct them.
 We always notice.
 Anyone who has changed their pronouns.
 Anybody who is expressing, “This is who I am,” and is constantly not being validated will notice if you use the incorrect pronoun.